BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/meeting_minutes/Sprint_2/week_5.md

 ## Actions

-1. Keomony started the discussion on the status of the project, and what unittesting Python library we’re going to use, probably not unittest.
+1. Keomony started the discussion on the status of the project, and what unittesting Python library we’re going to use.
 2. Jacob reverted some changes he did before.
 3. Jacob described what he did in model script.
 4. Keomony brought up error handling aspect to the discussion.